zkotti/cosmos-tour/guide.md

 **Description**

-Gliese 667 Cc is a earth-like exoplanet, which is located approximately 22 light years away from the planet Earth.
-It was discovered with the European Southern Observatory's 3.6-meter telescope in Chile -using the radical velocity method- and according to NASA's Jet Propultion Laboratory, Gliese 667 Cc is estimated to be more than 4.5 times bigger in size than Earth.
-Moreover, Gliese is located way closer to its star, than the earth is to the sun, as it orbits its host star completely in less than 30 days.
-However, despite the striking distance, the environment of Gliese 667 Cc is still considered earth-like, due to the fact that its star is a Red Dwarf, which temperatures are considerabelly lower than our Sun's.
+Gliese 667 Cc is an Earth-like exoplanet that is around 22 light years away from the planet Earth.
+Gliese 667 Cc was discovered using the radical velocity approach using the European Southern Observatory's 3.6-meter telescope in Chile, and NASA's Jet Propultion Laboratory estimates it to be more than 4.5 times the size of Earth.
+Furthermore, Gliese is far closer to its star than the earth is to the sun, as it completes an orbit around its star in less than 30 days.
+Despite the great distance, Gliese 667 Cc's environment is nevertheless considered Earth-like, thanks to the fact that its star is a Red Dwarf with temperatures that are significantly lower than our Sun's.

 ---